Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Trilinos Core

 \subsection{Abstract Numerical Algorithms: Thyra}

 The Thyra package provides abstractions for implementing high-level abstract numerical algorithms (ANAs).
 Thyra is used by other Trilinos packages for implementing ANAs such as solvers for linear and nonlinear equations, bifurcation and stability analysis, optimization, and uncertainty quantification.
-The abstractions hide concrete linear algebra and solver implementations so that the algorithms can be written once and reused across many application codes.
-For example, one could write a Krylov solver and use it with multiple concrete linear algebra implementations such as Tpetra in Trilinos or the vector/matrix objects in PETSc~\cite{petsc-web-page}.
+The abstractions hide concrete linear algebra and solver implementations so that algorithm development is separated from the implementation of the underlying kernels, allowing the same code to be written once and reused across many application codes.
+For example, one could write a Krylov solver and, without modifications to computational kernels that are hidden behind the abstraction layer, use it with multiple concrete linear algebra implementations such as Tpetra in Trilinos or the vector/matrix objects in PETSc~\cite{petsc-web-page}.

 Thyra is organized into three sets of abstractions depending on the type of operation required.
 All are templated on the scalar type.
 These sets are: \begin{itemize} \item \emph{Vector/Operator Interfaces:} The first level is an abstraction for vectors and operators \cite{Bartlett2007}.
 This set includes abstractions for vector spaces, vectors, multivectors, and linear operators.
 Thyra provides a default set of vector-vector and vector-operator operations for standard linear algebra tasks such as AXPY from BLAS.
 Defining an extensible interface such that users can add arbitrary vector/matrix operations and maintain performance can be difficult.
 A general tool to achieve this is the Trilinos utility package RTOp \cite{rtop}, which provides an interface for users to add new Thyra operations.
 RTOp accepts a vector of Thyra input objects and a vector of Thyra output objects along with a functor.
 RTOp will then apply the functor to each element of the data.